Constructor-io/constructorio-catalog-ingestor/README.md

 Constructor.io is an e-commerce first product discovery service that optimizes results using artificial intelligence (including natural language processing, re-ranking to optimize for business metrics, and end user personalization).

-This package is a Node.js library for easily ingesting product catalogs into Constructor.io using a strict type system. **This client is intended for use with partner connections** - that is, integrating other systems such as e-commerce platforms or product information management platforms with Constructor.io
+This package is a Node.js library for easily ingesting product catalogs into Constructor.io using a strict type system. **It is intended for use with partner connections** - that is, integrating other systems such as e-commerce platforms or product information management platforms with Constructor.io

 > If you're looking for a package to consume our API, please use [@constructor-io/constructorio-node](https://github.com/Constructor-io/constructorio-node) instead.
 Alternatively, if you want a JavaScript client for client side (i.e. front end) integrations please use [@constructor-io/constructorio-client-javascript](https://github.com/Constructor-io/constructorio-client-javascript).